 - After knowing first-hand that the woman was a mean and nasty-tempered tyrant, would you blame the kid?

-- Spoofed in the first Shrek movie.
+- Spoofed in the first Shrek movie, providing the page quote.
 Shrek goes to interrupt the wedding of Fiona and Farquaad, but Donkey, suggests him to wait for the priest to say his "speak now or forever hold your peace" bit before before barging in and shouting "I object!".
 On further investigation, they find they missed that part, so Shrek barges in anyway.

 - The Princess and the Frog: When the priest asks if "anyone objects to this union..." during Charlotte LaBouff's marriage to Naveen's impostor, the real Naveen, trapped in a box in frog form, tries screaming, "Me!
 Me!
 I object!".
 He and Ray are forced to become Wedding Smashers.